Abrar-Shariar/CSS-HTML-code/README.md

 # CSS-HTML-code
-This is a my new beginning for my web deployment career
+This is a my new beginning for my web deployment career (day 1).